Mather invariants in groups of piecewise-linear homeomorphisms

 We observe that, by construction, $g$ is a conjugator for $y^N$ and $z^N$ on $[0,z^{-N}(\alpha)]$, that is $g=g_0g_1=y^{-N} g_0g_1z^N$ on $[0,z^{-N}(\alpha)]$.
 Therefore

 since $g_1 z^N(t)=z^N(t)$ for $t \in [0,z^{-N}(\alpha)]$.

-By Lemma \ref{thm:conjugacy-tools}(3), if there is a conjugator for $y^N$ and $z^N$ with initial slope $q$, it must be equal to $g$.
+By parts (1) and (3) of Lemma \ref{thm:conjugacy-tools}, if there is a conjugator for $y^N$ and $z^N$ with initial slope $q$, it must be equal to $g$.
 So we just check if $g$ conjugates $y^N$ to $z^N$.
-Morever, Lemma \ref{thm:conjugacy-tools}(4) tells us that $g$ is a conjugator for $y^N$ and $z^N$ if and only it is for $y$ and $z$ and so we are done. $\square$

-\remark{We remark that the proof of the previous Theorem does not depend on the choice of $g_0$.
-The only requirements on $g_0$ are that it must be linear in the initial box and $g_0'(0)=q$.}
+Moreover, Lemma \ref{thm:conjugacy-tools}(4) tells us that $g$ is a conjugator for $y^N$ and $z^N$ if and only it is for $y$ and $z$ and so we are done.
+We remark that this proof does not depend on the choice of $g_0$.
+The only requirements on $g_0$ are that it must be linear in the initial box and $g_0'(0)=q$. $\square$